MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Set-MailboxPlan.md

 ```

 ### -RetentionPolicy
-The RetentionPolicy parameter specifies the retention policy that you want applied to mailboxes that are created or enabled using the mailbox plan.
+The RetentionPolicy parameter specifies the retention policy that's applied to the mailbox.
 You can use any value that uniquely identifies the policy.
 For example:

 - Name